 Who was Angela Merici?

 Angela Merici was born into a farming family in Desenzano, Italy, around 1470.
 She was called “La Santa” as she lived in Brescia in Northern Italy and became known as a peacemaker and a prayerful, wise woman.
-Click here to learn more about St. Angela Merici.
+(See more info below).

 How did the Ursulines evolve?